After the best travel Insurance* for your European vacation? Read on for tips to find it.

 For countries that are part of the Schengen Zone, a visa is required by it's individual member countries for stays over 90 days.
 An accompanying travel insurance policy that includes at least EUR30,000 in medical cover and medical repatriation back to Australia is a typical requirement of such visas.

 If you stay long term in Europe, you may stay beyond the date stated on your initial travel insurance policy.
-Luckily, many travel insurance providers will allow you to extend your policy if you provide:
+Luckily, many travel insurance brands will allow you to extend your policy if you provide:

 - The reasons you are extending your trip.